Trolley buses in Vancouver

 The Vancouver trolley bus system forms part of the TransLink public transport network serving Metro Vancouver in the Canadian province of British Columbia.
+Opened in 1948, the system was originally owned and operated by the British Columbia Electric Railway.
+By 1954, Vancouver had the largest trolley bus fleet in Canada, with 327 units, and the fleet grew to an all-time peak of 352 in early 1957.
+There were 19 routes by 1955 and a peak of 20 by the second quarter of 1957.
+The last route to open in the 1950s was the only express trolley bus service that ever existed in Canada.
+Several, mostly short, extensions to the system were constructed in the 1980s and later.

-In operation since 1948, the system presently comprises 13 routes and is managed by the Coast Mountain Bus Company, a subsidiary of TransLink.
+The trolley bus system presently comprises 13 routes and is managed by the Coast Mountain Bus Company, a subsidiary of TransLink.
 It uses a fleet of 262 trolley buses, of which 74 are articulated vehicles.
+It has the second-largest trolley bus fleet in Canada and the U.S.

 History

 Following a formal opening ceremony on 13 August 1948, regular service on Vancouver's first trolley bus routes began on 16 August 1948, operated by the British Columbia Electric Railway (BCER).
 Two routes opened on that day, 6 Fraser and 15 Cambie, and routes 5 Robson and 8 Davie followed later the same year.
 All of these first routes had been conversions of streetcar lines except for the Cambie route.
-Conversion of several more streetcar and motorbus routes quickly followed, and by 1953, the trolley bus system had 16 routes.
+Conversion of several more streetcar and motor bus routes quickly followed, and by 1953, the trolley bus system had 16 routes.
 Three more trolley bus lines were created in 1955, when the last streetcar line, Hastings, closed and was replaced by the 14 Hastings trolley bus route and two branches, routes 16 Renfrew and 24 Nanaimo.
-This brought the network to what was, for several years, its maximum extent, with 19 routes.
+In May 1957, BCER introduced an express trolley bus route, 34 Hastings Express (which had first been created as a diesel bus route, one year earlier), which was the only express trolley bus service in Canada.
+For that service, a 5.2 km section of East Hastings Street, between Main Street and Kootenay Loop, was equipped with two additional sets of overhead wires for use by express trips only, and trolley buses ran non-stop in both directions along that section.
+The addition of route 34 brought the network to what was, for several years, its maximum extent, with the following 21 routes (all of which were designated by route names, rather than destinations, and numbers):